darron/blog/_posts/2014-12-15-apache-monitoring-with-datadog.md

 Using Datadog's built in [process monitoring function](http://docs.datadoghq.com/integrations/process/) and this graph, we gained some insight into how things were acting overall, but not enough detailed information into exactly which sites were the memory hogs.

-In order to close that gap, I wrote [another small Ruby script](https://gist.github.com/darron/dfcaa505ae078a76a08f) and between `ps` and [`/server-status`](http://httpd.apache.org/docs/2.2/mod/mod_status.html) I had all the information I needed:
+In order to close that gap, I wrote [another small Ruby script](https://gist.github.com/darron/dfcaa505ae078a76a08f) and between `ps` and [`/server-status`](http://httpd.apache.org/docs/2.2/mod/mod_status.html) we had all the information we needed:

 <img src="http://shared.froese.org/2014/k1gis-19-41.jpg" />